drgmk/vis-r/README.md

 Examples that do this are [here](https://github.com/drgmk/alma/blob/a10e4e40e84ff3a25dfa3b0067fec5f4c3713b1d/alma/casa.py#L226) and [here](https://github.com/dlmatra/miao/blob/master/utils/mstonumpyortxt_multiple.py).
-These will export whatever is in the ms, so discard any calibration and flagged data, and it is best to do some averaging first to keep the size of the exported file down.
+These will export whatever is in the ms, so discard any calibration and flagged data, and it is best to do some averaging first (e.g. 30s time intervals, a few channels per spw) to keep the size of the exported file down.

 Run the fitting on some visibilities like so
 ```shell